kovzol/bibref/qt/README.md

 `lupdate -tr-function-alias QT_TRANSLATE_NOOP=TR mainwindow.cpp statementwindow.cpp -ts hu.ts` creates or updates the skeleton for the Hungarian translation.
 Similarly to this way, it is possible to add translations for other languages.

-## Building on Linux

-See the steps in the GitHub Actions (in `../.github/workflow/build.yml`), or in the flatpak scripts in this folder.

 ## Building on Windows

 For reference, you should have a look at the steps in the GitHub Actions (in `../.github/workflow/build.yml`).